-This terminology is really a misnomer.
-It suggests that it is an old technique that is outdated, when in fact it is the most popular liposuction technique used today, incorporating tumescent fluid infusion.
+The term “traditional” is really a misnomer.
+It suggests that this is an old, outdated technique, when in fact it is the most popular liposuction technique used today, incorporating tumescent fluid infusion.
 Learn more about traditional liposuction.

-Through several small incisions focused near the areas that require treatment, a tumescent fluid is infused.
-After waiting several minutes for the vasoconstrictor action of the solution to take effect, the liposuction is performed.
-Blunt cannulas with holes near the cannula tip allow for an almost blood-less removal of fat cells without disturbing the majority of sensory nerves or blood vessels in the surrounding tissue.
+First, the tumescent fluid is infused through several small incisions near the area(s) that require treatment.
+After waiting several minutes for the vasoconstrictor action of the solution to take effect, liposuction is performed.
+Blunt cannulas with holes near the tip allow for an almost bloodless removal of fat cells without disturbing the majority of sensory nerves or blood vessels in the surrounding tissue.

-Several very small incisions are used.
-It is unlikely to get seromas (fluid collections) or hematomas (blood collections).
-Even less frequent are skin burns, because the cannulas do not generate any heat.
+- It is unlikely to develop seromas (fluid collections) or hematomas (blood collections) from tumescent liposuction.
+Even less frequent are skin burns because the cannulas do not generate any heat.

-This procedure is somewhat labor intensive for the operating surgeon because of the back and forth motion required to aspirate fat with these cannulas.
+- This procedure is somewhat labor-intensive for the operating surgeon because of the back and forth motion required to aspirate fat without assistance from the device.

-This technique uses cannulas that are on either a gas powered or electric powered hand piece that moves the cannulas back and forth.
-This allows the surgeon to use less energy to remove the excess fat cells.
+This technique uses cannulas that are on either a compressed gas-powered or electric handpiece that moves the cannulas back and forth.
+This allows Dr. Wallach to use less energy to remove the excess fat cells.

-Incision size is the same as “traditional liposuction.”
-There is less manual exertion by the surgeon, because the oscillating hand piece does most of the work.
-It is suggested to be easier to treat more fibro-fatty regions such as the hips, back and male chest.
+- Incision size is the same as traditional liposuction.
+There is less manual exertion because the oscillating handpiece does most of the work.
+It is suggested to use this procedure to treat more fibro-fatty regions such as the hips, back, and male chest.

 This technique uses ultrasonic technology to loosen and emulsify fat.
 Now more surgeons are using the Vaser® machine.
-Vaser® stands for Vibration Amplification of Sound Energy at Resonance.
-Vaser® is different from earlier UAL devices because the ultrasonic energy is emitted from the rings on the side of the cannula as opposed to the cannula tip.
+Vaser stands for Vibration Amplification of Sound Energy at Resonance.
+Vaser is different from previous UAL devices because the ultrasonic energy is emitted from the rings on the side of the cannula as opposed to the cannula tip.
 The heat that is generated from the ultrasonic vibrations is focused on the sides of the cannula.
-This helps minimize some of the potential complications using this technology.
+This helps minimize some of the potential complications of using this technology.

 Incisions for access for UAL procedures require a slightly larger incision than with either “traditional” or PAL techniques.
 Access protectors are secured at the incision sites while the ultrasonic energy is used.
 The ultrasonic probe is inserted after tumescing the fatty layers, and the energy from the ultrasonic probe both loosens and emulsifies (liquefies) the fat.
 Once this step is complete, standard liposuction cannulas are inserted to remove the fatty tissue.

-There is less manual work than performing “traditional” liposuction or PAL.
-May work better on fibro-fatty regions such as the hips, back, and male chest.
-May be able to give better contour definition.
-May provide better skin contraction.
+- There is less manual work than performing “traditional” liposuction or even PAL.
+Vaser may work better on fibro-fatty regions such as the hips, back, and male chest.
+It also may be able to give better contour definition and skin contraction upon recovery.

-Ultrasonic techniques have a higher seroma rate than other techniques.
-Ultrasonic techniques also have a higher rate of skin burns due to the heat generated during the procedure.
-Ultrasonic techniques may also have prolonged numbness over the skin as compared to the other techniques.
-The procedure takes longer than the “traditional” or PAL techniques.
+- Ultrasonic techniques have a higher seroma rate than other techniques.
+Ultrasound liposuction techniques also have a higher rate of skin burns due to the heat generated during the procedure.
+Ultrasound techniques may also have prolonged numbness over the skin as compared to other techniques.
+The procedure also takes longer than traditional or PAL techniques.

 Laser lipolysis (Smartlipo™)